-Currently available promoters may lack sufficient strength of expression and selectivity for clinical benefit of AAV gene therapies.
-In addition, for some AAV gene therapy products a smaller promoter region may be essential for the gene payload to fit in the AAV.
+Currently available promoters may lack sufficient strength of expression and/or selectivity for use in our AAV genetic medicines.
+In addition, for some AAV genetic medicine products, a smaller promoter region may be essential for the gene payload to fit in the AAV.
 Therefore, we believe there is a need for better promoters for many AAV products to enable or enhance their therapeutic benefit.
 We generate Target Promoter Profiles for any given product and disease target.
 This promoter profile includes target cell specificity and strength in order to maximize tolerability and/or biologic activity, as well as to account for any necessary size constraints.
 Our libraries of novel and diverse synthetic promoters have been engineered and currently comprise approximately ten million unique sequences.
 Our discovery platform identifies the best promoters within the libraries for a specific Target Promoter Profile.

 In addition to our synthetic promoters, we are developing next-generation optimized transgenes.
-Our discovery platform uses a highthroughput approach, harnessing both directed evolution and rational design algorithms, to identify novel transgenes that express therapeutic proteins.
+Our discovery platform uses a high-throughput approach, harnessing both directed evolution and rational design algorithms, to identify novel transgenes that express therapeutic proteins.
 For example, we have developed transgenes to express RNAi in target cells of interest for treatment of disease.
-These transgeneexpressed RNAi molecules, or ddRNAi, are anchored by a microRNA backbone that not only enhances stability and limits off-target effects, but also facilitates high expression within target cells and thereby may increase efficacy.
-Our technology allows us to knock down diseasecausing transcripts, combining a design for a high degree of selectivity with the goal of long-term expression afforded by AAV-based gene therapy.
+These transgene-expressed RNAi molecules, or ddRNAi, are anchored by a microRNA backbone that not only enhances stability and limits off-target effects, but also has the potential to facilitate high expression within target cells and efficacy.
+Our technology allows us to knock down disease-causing transcripts, thus enabling a high degree of selectivity with the goal of long-term expression via an AAV-based genetic medicine (e.g., VEGF-C RNAi as expressed in 4D-150).